stevecodeguy/strapi_test/README.md

 # Strapi application

-A quick description of your strapi application
+A quick build of the Strapi tutorial.